victorkwak/HostsGrabber/README.md

 The hosts file in a computer acts essentially as a local DNS server.
 Your computer will do a DNS lookup in the hosts file before asking a remote DNS server, and if it gets a match, uses the routing information present in the local hosts file.
-The functionality of the hosts file gives way to an efficient implementation of a system-wide ad-blocking method by simply not connecting to ad-servers listed in your hosts file.There are both advantages and disadvantages to this method of ad-blocking when compared with commonly used ad-blocking browser extensions such as Ad-Block Plus:
+The functionality of the hosts file gives way to an efficient implementation of a system-wide ad-blocking method by simply not connecting to ad-servers listed in your hosts file.
+There are both advantages and disadvantages to this method of ad-blocking when compared with commonly used ad-blocking browser extensions such as Ad-Block Plus:

 Pros